Update 2016: See the Introduction to Anthropology 2016 page for current notes on teaching evolution-creation controversy anthropologically.

 Interestingly, however, this quote is also 1982, and is taken from the provocatively titled Abusing Science: The Case Against Creationism.

-So, perhaps all my anthropology textbooks–and my own presentation–would benefit from checking out Philip Kitcher’s more recent Living with Darwin: Evolution, Design, and the Future of Faith (2009).
+So, perhaps all the anthropology textbooks would benefit from checking out Philip Kitcher’s more recent Living with Darwin: Evolution, Design, and the Future of Faith (2009).
 The book blurb seems like it deals with many of the issues I’ve raised above:

 Charles Darwin has been at the center of white-hot public debate for more than a century.
 In Living With Darwin, Philip Kitcher stokes the flames swirling around Darwin’s theory, sifting through the scientific evidence for evolution, Creation Science, and Intelligent Design, and revealing why evolution has been the object of such vehement attack.
 Kitcher first provides valuable perspective on the present controversy, describing the many puzzles that blocked evolution’s acceptance in the early years, and explaining how scientific research eventually found the answers to these conundrums.
 Interestingly, Kitcher shows that many of these early questions have been resurrected in recent years by proponents of Intelligent Design.
 In fact, Darwin himself considered the issue of intelligent design, and amassed a mountain of evidence that effectively refuted the idea.
 Kitcher argues that the problem with Intelligent Design isn’t that it’s “not science,” as many critics say, but that it’s “dead science,” raising questions long resolved by scientists.
 But Kitcher points out that it is also important to recognize the cost of Darwin’s success–the price of “life with Darwin.”
 Darwinism has a profound effect on our understanding of our place in the universe, on our religious beliefs and aspirations.
 It is in truth the focal point of a larger clash between religious faith and modern science.
 Unless we can resolve this larger issue, the war over evolution will go on.